What Live Audio Podcasting Can Do for Your Business

 During a time of crisis, you want to be able to share information with your employees fast.
 When your message is urgent or game-changing, sometimes on-demand isn’t fast enough.
 Recording video, for example, requires a lot of preparation.
 Studio time has to be booked, resources have to be reserved, and presentation slides are drafted and re-drafted with lots of people reviewing and revising.
 That can really slow things down.
 Sometimes, you have messages just need to get out.
 Live audio is essentially as easy as picking up the phone.
 Or as one person put it, “if you can talk, you can podcast.”
 What’s more, do you really want to spend all of that team time and resources over-preparing material that is better-explained with a simple conversation.

 Live audio lets you move fast, removing the friction that recording sessions or live in-person events create.
 Executives can share updates in a conversational format without a lot of prep time or the tyranny of ‘looking camera-ready.’

 Nurture the Culture

-In a recent podcast episode, “5 Warning Signs Your Corporate Culture is in Need of Podcasting,” we spoke to CEO coach and award-winning author of Love is the Killer App, Tim Sanders, about the urgent need for executives to rethink their corporate culture with audio in mind.
+In our Podcast on Podcasting episode, “5 Warning Signs Your Corporate Culture is in Need of Podcasting,” we spoke to CEO coach and award-winning author of Love is the Killer App, Tim Sanders, about the urgent need for executives to rethink their corporate culture with audio in mind.
 In particular, companies who are overly-reliant on email are missing the opportunity to create buy-in, understanding and pride with shared, real-time moments conveyed with audio.
-Her reported that switching from an email culture to an audio-based culture increases employee understanding 500%.
+He reported that switching from an email culture to an audio-based culture increases employee understanding 500%.